 Arabella moves with grace, sailing like the ocean is hers.
 When you watch from the bow, all you can see is the sails leaning away from the wind.
 You can almost see Bernoulli’s math being worked out and you can hear the wind being utilized to bring forth the experience.

 Sailing on Arabella is still sailing, but it should not be confused with a dinghy on the lake or your first ride on a Catalina 27.

 As an ASA member, you get to experience Arabella firsthand.
 If you are up to it, you can even take the helm or raise a sail.

-There are still spots available to sail on Arabella in 2021
+Spots are filling up to sail on Arabella in 2022

 Sail New England as part of your Labor Day Weekend! https://asa.com/arabella/grand-tour/